civican/legisinfo/44-1/bills/C-26/bill_text.md

 to promote the security of the Canadian telecommunications system.

-> **Explanatory Note**:
-> Relevant portion of section 7:
-> *Existing Text*:
-> > It is hereby affirmed that telecommunications performs an essential role in the maintenance of Canada's identity and sovereignty and that the Canadian telecommunications policy has as its objectives

 ### Section 2

 The Act is amended by adding the following after section 15:

 ### Section 15.1

-  **(1)** If, in the opinion of the Governor in Council, it is necessary to do so to secure the Canadian telecommunications system, including against the threat of interference, manipulation or disruption, the Governor in Council may, by order,
+  **(1)** If the Governor in Council **believes on reasonable grounds that** it is necessary to do so to secure the Canadian telecommunications system against **any** threat, including **that** of interference, manipulation, disruption or **degradation**, the Governor in Council may, by order **and after consultation with the persons the Governor in Council considers appropriate**,

     prohibit a telecommunications service provider from using all products and services provided by a specified person in, or in relation to, its telecommunications network or telecommunications facilities, or any part of those networks or facilities; or

     direct a telecommunications service provider to remove all products provided by a specified person from its telecommunications networks or telecommunications facilities, or any part of those networks or facilities.

+  **(1.1)** The provisions of the order must, in scope and substance, be reasonable to the gravity of the threat of interference, manipulation, disruption or degradation.

   **(2)** The order may also include a provision prohibiting the disclosure of its existence, or some or all of its contents, by any person.

+  **(2.1)** Before making the order, the Governor in Council must consider

+    its operational impact on the affected telecommunications service providers;

+    its financial impact on the affected telecommunications service providers;

+    its effect on the provision of telecommunications services in Canada; and

+    any other factor that the Governor in Council considers relevant.

   **(3)** The Governor in Council may cause a draft order to be published in the `Canada Gazette`.

-  **(4)** Any order made under subsection (1) must be published in the `Canada Gazette`, unless the Governor in Council directs otherwise in the order.
+  **(4)** Any order made under subsection (1) must be published in the `Canada Gazette` **within 90 days after the day on which it is made**, unless the Governor in Council directs otherwise in the order.

   **(5)** In the event of any inconsistency between an order made under subsection (1) and a decision of the Commission made under this Act or an order made or an authorization issued by the Minister under this Act or the `Radiocommunication Act`, the order made under subsection (1) prevails to the extent of the inconsistency.